Meat Footprint Calculator

 In today's world, 1).
 If the cattle are instead a dairy herd, then "only" 6 times more farmland is used for the same amount of protein from peas.(all of Earth's land, excluding deserts and ice-covered regions).
 Of that, approximately 80% is associated with animal agriculture, mostly meat production.
 To give you some numbers, on average, beef production requires ~22 times more land than pea production(

-Differences in dietary habits are immense - if every person in the world had the UK's meat consumption and average diet, 95% of global habitable area would be needed for agriculture.
+Differences in dietary habits are immense - if every person in the world had the, 95% of global habitable area would be needed for agriculture.
 Even more terrifying results appear if the whole world chooses the US's average diet – 138% of the global habitable area would be needed!
 Unfortunately, we can't do it – we don't have a spare planet.

 Do we still need to convince you that the change in our lifestyle and diet is inevitable?

 Meat footprint: Water, air and land pollution

 Meat production not only produces greenhouse gases, but it also produces a lot of different byproducts, but we will only mention ammonia and particulate matter.
 They can be dangerous to our health and may lead to respiratory problems, as well as leading to the deterioration of water, air, and land.
 So, how does meat production lead to pollution?

 Eutrophication is the over-enrichment of nutrients in a system, mostly by nitrogen or phosphorus (phosphate ions).
 It causes algae blooms, which can be toxic to animals and people but also very harmful to the ecosystem (dead zones, fish deaths, decrease in biodiversity, new species invasion).
 Have you ever heard that food production is responsible for ~78% of global eutrophication?
 That's an unbelievably high percentage!

 Air and land pollution

 Ammonia coming from manure is the dominant source of acidifying emissions during livestock production.
-Overall, the livestock industry is responsible for ~64% of the total ammonia emissions, contributing significantly to acid rains and ecosystem acidification.
+Overall, the livestock industry is responsible for, contributing significantly to acid rains and ecosystem acidification.

 Beef – the biggest polluter